tc39/proposal-temporal/docs/calendar-draft.md

 }
 ```

 For objects with time components (such as Temporal.DateTime), the calendar would be appended to the end of the string.
-It would be distinguisable from the timezone because it does not contain a slash.
+It would be distinguisable from the time zone because it does not contain a slash.
 For example: `2019-12-06T16:23+00:50[America/NewYork][hebrew]`.  @gibson042 points out that this could be probematic: "There are many aliases without / ... [including] #156.
 And it gets worse with author-defined time zone and calendar names."

 Alternatively, we may consider changing the syntax to add `c=` for calendars and `z=` for zones.  `2019-12-06T16:23+00:50[z=America/NewYork][c=hebrew]`